 “I’m always fascinated in marginalized landscapes and no-mans-lands; areas on the edge of cities which are normally banished from our sense of what is pastoral or romantic.
 I depict these bastard spaces as being in flux, unstable, uncertain and mysterious, just like the people who thrive there.
 I use textiles as it’s a material which can be stretched, torn, folded, cut and fused together… therefore mirroring the transient nature of the land around us and the earth under our feet.
 Textiles are also an art form which fluctuate between being a two-dimensional pictorial space and being a three-dimensional object.
 They can also be utilitarian or totally useless”.

-Born in 1976 in Stoke-on-Trent (UK), Lawrence James Bailey currently works and lives in Amsterdam.
-Lawrence James Bailey graduated with a BFA from the Hull School of Art (Hull, UK) in 1998.
+Born in 1976 in Stoke-on-Trent, UK, Lawrence James Bailey currently works and lives in Amsterdam.
+Lawrence graduated with a BFA from the Hull School of Art in 1998.
 He was then accepted for a two-year residency at De Ateliers in Amsterdam, which he successfully completed in 2001.

-Lawrence has exhibited in solo and group exhibitions in Spain, United Kingdom, Latvia and The Netherlands since 1995.
-These included the following exhibitions: the ‘Rijswijk Textiel Biennale’ in Museum Rijswijk in 2019, ‘Brownsfield Research Centre’ at AirSpace Gallery in Stoke-on-Trent in 2018 and ‘Survival Kit 6 / Utopian City in the Latvian Centre’ For Contemporary Art in Riga in 2014.
+Lawrence has been exhibiting in solo and group exhibitions all over the United Kingdom, The Netherlands, Spain and Latvia since 1995.
+These include for instance the ‘Rijswijk Textiel Biennale’ in Museum Rijswijk in 2019, ‘Brownsfield Research Centre’ at AirSpace Gallery in Stoke-on-Trent in 2018 and ‘Survival Kit 6 / Utopian City in the Latvian Centre’ For Contemporary Art, Riga in 2014.
 Lawrence and Galerie Bart have been working together since 2017, resulting in solo, duo and group exhibitions and fair participations, such as Drawing Room Madrid.

-In 2020 he was artist in residence at AIR Guiniguada in Gran Canaria, won the Wonderlust photo contest organised by De Hallen in Haarlem in 2016 and received a stipend in 2002 from the BKVB Fund.
+In 2020 Lawrence was artist in residence at AIR Guiniguada in Gran Canaria.
+In 2016 he won the Wonderlust photo contest organised by De Hallen in Haarlem and in 20o2 he received a stipend from the BKVB Fund.
 His work can be found in the collections of the Amsterdam Museum, Europol, Huize Frankendael, the Amsterdam Graphic Atelier, CBK Amsterdam, Deiska, Hotel WOW and De Ateliers.
 In addition, Lawrence has been involved in the creation of multiple magazines and theatre productions.